First-Fractal/BossAdreanlineMode/README.md

 [Download it here](https://steamcommunity.com/sharedfiles/filedetails/?id=2952321754)

 # Change Log
-v 1.1:
+v 1.2: Removed an npc that was falsely labed as a boss part. v 1.1:
 Fixed a bug where the boss parts were not affected by adrenaline. v 1.0: